Real-Time Dam Levels

 Future Outlook & Monitoring

 Looking ahead, the trajectory of Clare Weir's water levels will depend heavily on upcoming seasonal rainfall patterns.
 Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
-Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Clare Weir is absolutely essential.
+Resilience against extreme weather events remains the ultimate goal for the managers of this critical infrastructure.

 Location Map